dylanhitt/semantic-release-jira/README.md

      *      notes: The full release notes: This may be very large
      *             Only use it if you have very small releases *
-     * @default `Automated released with semantic-release-jira-releases https://git.io/JvAbj` */
+     * @default `Automated release with semantic-release-jira-releases https://git.io/JvAbj` */
     releaseDescriptionTemplate?: string;

     /**
-     * The number of maximum parallel network calls, default 10 */ networkConcurrency?: number;
+     * The number of maximum parallel network calls
+     *
+     * @default: 10
+     */
+    networkConcurrency?: number;

     /**
-     * Indicates if a new release created in jira should be set as released. `true` if the branch is not a prerelease */ released?: boolean;
+     * Indicates if a new release created in jira should be set as released */ released?: boolean;

     /**
-     * Include the release date when creating a release in jira */ setReleaseDate?: boolean;
+     * Include the release date when creating a release in jira *
+     * @default: false
+     */
+    setReleaseDate?: boolean;

+    /**
+     * Specify board name to be used to find an active sprint.
+     * Use the start date of the active sprint as start date for the release *
+     * @default: undefined
+     */
+    useBoardForActiveSprint?: string;
 }
 ```